TabbycatDebate/tabbycat/docs/install/heroku.rst

 Installing on Heroku
 ====================

+.. admonition:: IMPORTANT
+  :class: error

+  As of February 2022, the "Deploy to Heroku" button for Tabbycat will not work.
+If you are unable to use `Calico <https://calicotab.com>`_, you can try:

+  - Any of the Local installation methods
+  - Using the 'Long Way' instructions below.
+It may help to fork Tabbycat to your own GitHub account first
+  - Trying our `experimental support for Render <https://tabbycat.readthedocs.io/en/feature-render/install/render.html>`_, a Heroku-like platform

 `Heroku <http://www.heroku.com/>`_ is a platform as a service on which Tabbycat can be installed to be available on the internet.
 Naturally, this requires you to have a Heroku account.

 There are two ways to do this: a **short way** and a **long way**.
 Most people should use the short way.
 The long way requires some familiarity with command-line interfaces and Git, and requires a :ref:`local installation <install-local>` as a prerequisite, but makes it easier to :ref:`upgrade versions <upgrade-heroku>` later on and (unlike the short way) allows you to import data from CSV files.